Personalization and Hyper-personalization in Emails: Best Practices

 Stats: brands that personalize promo emails report that it makes click rate 27% higher.

 In fact, personalized promo email is more than just addressing customers by name.
 You need to consider his or her preferences, age, geographical location, and gender to make the offer interesting to a customer.

 I love this one because Gap collected all the necessary information about me to make the offer relevant.
 And it was very polite to say “We think you might like”, they don’t even insist.

-Though, calling people by name won’t hurt, too.
-Not only did Hubspot make a compilation of the blog posts that fit my interests, but also called me by name.
+Though, addressing people by name won’t hurt, too.
+Not only did Hubspot make a compilation of the blog posts that fit my interests, but also used by name.
 Thank you, guys!

 Tool to do with: use the Stripo editor to add merge tags in emails, and your ESP for advanced segmentation.

 At the Digital Summit 2018 in Chicago, all prominent speakers agreed on one thing — email marketing is the best channel for winning inactive customers back.